ajdavid128/algo-practice/README.md

 Given a non-negative integer, 3 for example, return a string with a murmur: "1 sheep...2 sheep...3 sheep...".
 Input will always be valid, i.e. no negative integers.

 # Problem 29
+The examples below show you how to write function accum:

+Examples:
+accum("abcd") -> "A-Bb-Ccc-Dddd"
+accum("RqaEzty") -> "R-Qq-Aaa-Eeee-Zzzzz-Tttttt-Yyyyyyy"
+accum("cwAt") -> "C-Ww-Aaa-Tttt"
+The parameter of accum is a string which includes only letters from a..z and A..Z.

 # Problem 30